-BI insurance is an unusual and complicated coverage.
+BI insurance is a complex coverage.
 A BI policy is triggered after a physical event has occurred and the insured business has been shut down for a specified period.
-The insurer then pays the business owner an amount that represents lost profits and some ongoing operating expenses for the duration of the shutdown up to the amount of time or dollar limits specified in the insurance contract.
-BI claims often take months to be fully settled, as there is an initial waiting period, lost income must be determined, and the closure of the insured business must run its course.
+Depending on the terms of a policy, an insurer typically then pays the business owner an amount that represents lost profits and some ongoing operating expenses for the duration of the shutdown, up to the amount of time or dollar limits specified in the insurance contract.
+BI claims often take months or even years to be fully settled, as there is an initial waiting period, lost income must be determined, and the payment would typically be made after the closure of the insured business had run its course.
+BI is an optional coverage that businesses must elect to add to basic property insurance, and is estimated to be purchased less than half the time.